Alcohol Use Disorder — Medications

 Grebla, Regina, Kauf, Teresa L, Lax, Angela et al. (2025).
 Am J Addict.
 DOI PubMed

-16.Practical outpatient pharmacotherapy for alcohol use disorder.Layer B
+13.Repurposing drugs for treatment of alcohol use disorder.Layer B

 Stavrou, S, Segredou, E, Nikolaidou, P et al. (2026).
 Adv Exp Med Biol.
 DOI PubMed